We create relationships from the inside out. When we want to change how our relationships are operating, it’s an inside job.

-Her inclusive private practice is for all those in intimate relationship/s or wanting to be, including those considering Mindful Online Dating.
-She meets with clients nationally and internationally, online via Zoom and locally via Zoom and in-person.
+Her inclusive private practice is for all those in intimate relationship/s or wanting to be, including those considering dating.

 International Center for Excellence in EFT